Meme-Supplier/cmdcreate/README.md

-# cmdcreate v0.4.1
+# cmdcreate v0.4.2
-Allows you to create custom commands for your custom scripts.
-Works on any Linux system.
+Cmdcreate allows you to create custom commands for your Linux Terminal without needing to enter the same "complex" commands over and over (unless if your are lazy like me).

+Cmdcreate will usually get smaller, more frequent updates than larger less frequent updates.
+You should update Cmdcreate often to stay up to date.

 ## Usage:

 ```